This post contains affiliate links.

 3. Addicts aren’t evil.

 The drug is evil.
 The supplier could definitely be considered evil, but the addict?
 Nah.
 The addict isn’t evil.
-They may be things that are beyond imaginable.
+They may do things that are beyond imaginable.
 They my lie, cheat, steal, and harm others – but is every addict pure evil?
 No. It would be easy to lump addicts into a category and call them evil or crazy.
 It would be easy to pretend that they were born that way.
 What’s difficult is to look at someone who has harmed you and say, “No. They aren’t evil.
 They are human.
 The substance is evil.”

 I know that addicts aren’t evil because there are too many that I love.
 Not every addict lies, cheats, and steals.
 Not every addict would kill to get their fix.
 I know addicts that would give their last penny to someone they love, even if it meant they’d have to sell themselves to get their dope.
 If you think all addicts are evil, then you have never truly loved one.